Towards standard imsets for maximal ancestral graphs: Power DAGs

 \subsection{Definition of power DAGs}

 We assume throughout that the numerical ordering of vertices is also topological.
 To properly formulate the definition of power DAGs, we need a few more notations and definitions.
-For a vertex set $A$ and a vertex $i$, we write $A \leq i$ if $i$ is the \emph{maximal} vertex in $A$.
+For a vertex set $A$ and a vertex $i$, we write $A \leq i$ if $i$ is the \emph{maximal} vertex in $A$ w.r.t.\ a given topological ordering.